 18. Sailors for the Sea – “Ocean Acidification”

 Every year one-third of carbon dioxide emissions are absorbed by the ocean, rapidly changing its chemistry.
 It is called ocean acidification.
 Interactive videos demonstrated what ocean acidification is, how it has impacted coral reefs and what can be done to stop it.
 Students crawled through a coral reef display, viewed a detailed coral reef diorama and even tried on SCUBA gear.

 19. Clean Ocean Access - “Habitat Conservation, Water Conservation, and Marine Debris Solutions”

 This local and active group presented results of shoreline clean-ups conducted in the weeks prior to the Stopover.
 Educational materials provided a stimulus for discussing and understanding the effects of marine debris and storm runoff on the environment.

 20. 5 Gyres Institute – “Plastic Pollution Solutions and Citizen Science Engagement Opportunities”

 21. Newport Stopover Sustainability Committee – “Sustainability Efforts at the Race Village”

 This was one of the cleanest events in Rhode Island history.
 Efforts were centered on reducing waste, recycling, composting and seeking sustainable methods for visitors and for the Race Village.

 22. Tall Ship Oliver Hazard Perry – “Rhode Island’s official Sailing Education Vessel”

-The SSV Oliver Hazard Perry will be tied alongside the pier at the Race Village, and open to the public for tours.
-Additional activities include a “signal flag conversation game”, “how square riggers sail”, “using charts to navigate”, a “saltiest sailor contest” and “sea shanty sing along”.
+The SSV Oliver Hazard Perry docked alongside the pier at the Race Village, and was open to the public for tours.
+Additional activities included a “signal flag conversation game," a demonstration on “how square riggers sail," showing how to“use charts to navigate," a “saltiest sailor contest” and “sea shanty sing along."